kevhwa/security_1/hw2/README.txt

      - client certificate created with only encryption as key usage
      - serverlog

+   - cafalse: error num 19 - self signed certificate
+     - client certificate created by intermediate CA whose CA field was set to false.
+Here, since the default server does not trust the root CA, it puts this error.
+In the next test, we will see a different error
+     - serverlog

 4. On server window, please run server_acceptall.
 On client window, please